shiftenterdev/playmagento/_coverpage.md

 # 🧑‍💻 playmagento <small>1.0</small>

-> A magical :collision: documentation for Magento devops. 💯
+> A magical ⚡ documentation for Magento devops. 🎈

 - Simple and straight-forword
 - All snipets and structure